 This course covers the essential topics necessary to enable students to set up and support the server side of a network operating system.
 Students build real world support skills by working via lessons and hands-on labs to gain practical experience with installing, administering and troubleshooting a network server.
 Prerequisite: CEN 1509C.
-Lecture hours: 30.
-Lab hours: 20.
+Lecture hours: 030.
+Lab hours: 020.
+Other hours: 000